Comparisons

 Train users and launch

-Bind migration timeline: Same day for basic setup.
-Upload existing contracts for storage.
-Build templates using AI assistance or start with pre-built ones.
-Most teams are operational within a single working session.
+Bind migration: upload existing contracts for storage, then build templates using AI assistance or start with pre-built ones.
+In our own onboarding, most teams are operational within a single working session.

 Regardless of which platform you choose, start with your highest-volume contract type.
 Get that working before migrating everything.
 A focused pilot with one contract type proves value faster than a broad rollout that tries to cover every use case at once.